TheGreyhounds/PART1_Booleans/README.md

 identifier when declaring our main() function, because we are telling Java that the main() function doesn't return anything; its return is void).
 The program can keep calling the isFinishedLoading() function, and can wait before continuing down the program until isFinishedLoading() returns true.
-Booleans, then, are incredibely useful for structuring our programs in non-linear ways.
+Booleans, then, are incredibly useful for structuring our programs in non-linear ways.

 Up until this point, you've created programs that run from beginning to end the same way every time.
 With booleans, we can change the outcomes in one part of our code from another part in our code.